junxit/us-congress-bills-113/metadata.md

 - 2014-06-19 — Introduced in House
 - 2014-06-19 — Introduced in House
 - 2014-06-19 — Referred to the House Committee on Oversight and Government Reform.
+- 2014-07-24 — Committee Consideration and Mark-up Session Held.
+- 2014-07-24 — Ordered to be Reported by Unanimous Consent.
+- 2014-07-28 — Considered under suspension of the rules. (consideration: CR H6936-6937)
+- 2014-07-28 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4919.
+- 2014-07-28 — Motion to reconsider laid on the table Agreed to without objection.
+- 2014-07-28 — Mr. Bentivolio moved to suspend the rules and pass the bill.
+- 2014-07-28 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H6936)
+- 2014-07-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H6936)